 Today I’m going to show you a fuss free way to fry chicken in your oven.
 No, this isn’t oven fry chicken as most folks think of it, where chicken is baked to resembled being fried.
 This is a way to actually fry chicken, in oil, in your oven.
 The beauty of it is that once you get your chicken breaded, it is pretty much a hands off process.
 So rather than watching over a frying pan, you can be free to set the table, pick up the house a bit, or drink a nice glass of iced tea.

-Susie Braund, my mother’s friend who is known for her kindness, amazing housekeeping skills, and great food, passed on this cooking method and from the moment Mama told me about it I couldn’t wait to try it.
+Susie Braund, my mother’s friend who is known for her kindness, passed on this cooking method and from the moment Mama told me about it I couldn’t wait to try it.
 I think you’ll enjoy it too!

 P.S.
 If you’re looking for a great chicken finger recipe that will have teenagers and other assorted children staking out your house for supper, check out my chicken planks recipe by clicking here.

 Flour, Oil, Chicken (bone in, skin on), a deep cast iron skillet (a cast iron dutch oven will work), and if you want to season your flour like I did, some ranch dressing mix.
 Oh, and milk.
 Pretend there is milk here.
 I used regular milk but you can use buttermilk, skim milk, whatever you have.